Gersondelacruzdeveloper/myBookOfRecipes/README.md

 The reset password set page contains one header title, a sentence with instructions and 2 input box fields with a new password and confirm password, also a the bottom a submit button to confirm the request.

+##### Reset Password completed Page
+The reset Password completed informs the user that the password finally has been successfully changed, it contains a title, the success message and a link to login to the site again.

 ##### 404 page

 ##### footer